-6.6 Earnings Per Share
+6.6 EARNINGS PER SHARE

 EPS (earnings per share) are calculated by dividing the net income for the period attributable to shareholders of Eutelsat Communications by the weighted average number of common shares outstanding during the period.
 Own shares are not considered in determining earnings per share.
+There are no dilutive instruments that are likely to affect the earnings per share.